 The collection crew will determine who has paid for the service by checking for a permit sticker on each subscribed green bin.
 Ensure the sticker is clearly visible on the back of the bin below the handle, so the crew can easily spot it.
 The first green bin without a permit will be collected for free and only additional green bins with a valid permit sticker will be collected.

 We will only provide 140L green bins.
-If you already have a larger green bin, you can subscribe for that bin.
-You don't need to return it and order a new bin.
+If you already have a larger green bin or 140L green bin at your property, you can use it as a subscribed bin.
+You don't need to order a new bin.

 Composting at home is the best thing to do for the environment.
 Alternatively, you can book a slot and take it to a local recycling centre, where it will be recycled.
 Another option is to share a green bin with a neighbour.

-At the same time as your first food and garden bin.
+On the same day as your first food and garden bin.

 Yes.
-You'll need to set up an online account for each property that requires the subscription service.
+You’ll need a separate online account for each property.

 If you move house, you won't be able to transfer your subscription to another property in MK or elsewhere.
 You'll need to pay for a new subscription at your new property.
 However, you can get a full refund if you return your permit sticker(s) and cancel your subscription within 14 days of your original payment.

-You can only get a full refund if a subscription cancellation request is made in writing to customerservices@milton-keynes.gov.uk within 14 days of your original payment receipt and all delivered permit stickers are returned to the Council and received within 21 days of the original payment receipt.
+You can only get a full refund if a subscription cancellation request is made by completing our customer contact form within 14 days of your original payment receipt and all delivered permit stickers are returned to the Council and received within 21 days of the original payment receipt.
 After this time, no refunds will be given for the remaining subscription period.
 Permit stickers must be returned to the following address with your name, phone number, and email address: Civic Offices, 1 Saxon Gate East, Milton Keynes, MK9 3EJ.

 You can add a second bin to your subscription using the online form.
 The subscription for both bins will end on the same day.